aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/unittype/in/_index.md

 ---
 title: UnitType.In
 second_title: Aspose.SVG for .NET API Reference
-description: UnitType field.
+description: UnitType In field.
 Measurement is in inches
 type: docs
 weight: 120
 url: /net/aspose.svg.drawing/unittype/in/